 Fear not though, because we’ve reviewed them, studied them, and learnt their innermost secrets, to determine which one you should be strapping/clipping onto your body:

-Best for: a smartwatch alternative
+Best for: pretending to own a smartwatch

-Fitbit Blaze (RM949)
+Fitbit Blaze (RM885)

 Best for: a fitness stats-fest